RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

-And here an engineer "training" a new model, and deciding how to split the bounty:
+And here is an **engineer** "training" a new model, and deciding how to split the bounty:

 <br />